Sacraments

 RECONCILIATION

-If you cannot make it to St. John’s, check nearby parishes for Confession times.
+Fr.
+Cannon hears confessions every Saturday from 8:30-9:15AM.
+He is always available by appointment.
+If you cannot make it to St. John’s, check nearby parishes.

-“Those who approach the sacrament of Penance obtain pardon from God’s mercy for the offense committed against him, and are, at the same time, reconciled with the Church which they have wounded by their sins.”
+“Those who approach the sacrament of penance obtain pardon from God’s mercy for the offense committed against him.”
 (CCC, 1422, quote from Lumen gentium, 11)

 ANOINTING OF THE SICK

 Fr.
-Cannon is always available to offer the sacrament of anointing.
-Consider asking him before a surgery, when seriously ill, or for any other appropriate reason.
+Cannon is always available to offer an anointing.
+Consider asking him before a surgery or when seriously ill.

 “By the sacred anointing of the sick and the prayer of the priests the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them.”
 (CCC, 1499, quote from Lumen gentium, 11)